janis-commerce/model/README.md

 }
 ```

-### Database connection configurated with client injected
+### Database connection configurated with session injected
-When your `Model` is a Client Model, and the database connection settings are in the injected client, you don't need to configurate the `databaseKey`.
+When your `Model` is a Client Model, and the database connection settings are in the injected session, you don't need to configurate the `databaseKey`.
 You can add database connection settings by adding the field names from the received client that contains the settings, with the setting what will be passed to the DBDriver.
 Also you can add config for read/write databases.

 **Example of settings:**